vmware-tanzu/sonobuoy/README.md

 > Note: The --wait option ensures the Kubernetes namespace is deleted, avoiding conflicts if another Sonobuoy run is started quickly.

+If you have an issue with permissions in your cluster but you still want to run Sonobuoy, you can use `--aggregator-permissions` flag.
+Read more details about it [here][aggregator-permissions].

 ### Other Tests

 By default, `sonobuoy run` runs the Kubernetes conformance tests but this can easily be configured.
 The same plugin that